Is Stem Cell Facelift a new phenomenon?

 You are probably hearing a lot of hoopla about stem cell facelifts.
 Is this a revolutionary advance or an evolution of exisiting techniques?
+In summary, I believe this term to be a marketing term for the evolution of fat grafting techniques to the face.

 First of all, what is a stem cell?
 It is a type of cell that can develop different kinds of tissue.
 By definition, embryo cells are stem cells, because every cell in the small embryo will divide and form a certain type of tissue.
 For example, some cells will become bone, others skin, etc. At some point the cell loses the ability to become something else.
 It is no longer a stem cell.